Current Focus Issues

 Top of the page.

 - Spiritual Activist Leadership Training (SALT Fellows) - a faith-based, justice centered leadership training for young adults in California.
-Our first class of SALT Fellows will graduate at General Assembly 2012 in Phoenix.
-Applications for the 2012-2013 cohort will be on-line in January 2012.
+Our first class of SALT Fellows graduated at General Assembly 2012 in Phoenix.
+The second class graduated at Regional Assembly 2013 in San Jose.
+Applications for the 2014 SALT Semester will be accepted on-line starting in September 2013.

-- Annual Fall UULMCA Leadership Summit – training to strengthen UU justice ministries in CA, usually the weekend before Thanksgiving – 2011 Training was at Camp de Benneville Pines!
+- Annual Fall UU Leadership Summit – training to strengthen UU justice ministries in CA, held the weekend before Thanksgiving, and alternating between northern and southern CA.

-- Regional Issue-based Trainings addressing immigration, climate and water justice
+- Regional Issue-based Trainings addressing immigrant justice and environmental justice

 Education, Organizing and Advocacy Priorities: